axyalotl/ClockWise/README.md

 ## Project Overview

 ClockWise aims to address the common challenges in scheduling and time management for both business owners and employees.
 Key features include:
 - Easy management of employee availability and shifts.
 - Real-time notifications for scheduled events.
-- Role-based access for admins, employees, and guests.
+- Role-based access for admins, employees, and even for guests.
 - A responsive web interface for a seamless user experience.

 ## Technologies Used